TaykhoomDalal/pype/README.md

 Support for PheWAS on data from a greater variety of studies, faster PheWAS execution, and more visualization options.

-Move from annotating nearby genes using manual method to using the BioThings API.
+Move from annotating nearby genes using manual method using HG19 gene list to using the BioThings API.

 ## License
 This project is licensed under the Apache 2.0 license.